Mark Thompson (newscaster): Other work

 Thompson is a frequent panelist on political and cultural issues on The Young Turks network, and fills in for host, Cenk Uygur.
 His regular weekly podcast, The Edge with Mark Thompson, featured conversations on politics, show business, and popular culture.

-Thompson does a daily YouTube show, The Mark Thompson Show, which is a radio show come to life on YouTube.

 Thompson has been seen as a reporter, an anchorman, and even a moderator of presidential debates in feature films such as Set It Off, The Day After Tomorrow and The American President, and television shows such as 24 and Ghost Whisperer.

 Thompson has been one of the leading voices in reality television, as his voiceovers were heard in the earliest days of reality TV and are still heard on shows such as American Idol, Paradise Hotel, Are You Smarter Than a 5th Grader?, The Simple Life and Don't Forget the Lyrics.
 He was also the announcer on former Fox game shows Greed and It's Your Chance of a Lifetime.
 Thompson is the vocalist for the So You Think You Can Dance television show theme song for all versions of the show worldwide, and he is also the announcer for the US version of the show.